jmpessoa/lazandroidmodulewizard/readme.txt

 	*
 	****************************************************************************************************

+Version 0.7.13 - 27 - Feb - 2017

+	NEW! jMaps component  [A wrapper to run google app "Maps"]

+	NEW! demo AppMapsDemo1

+	REFACTORING!
+		All java tamplates are now in compliance with @DonAlfredo's "jCommons.java" and [try] SDK API >= 13 compatible [thanks to @tk]

 Version 0.7.12 - 22 - Feb - 2017

 	IMPROVED!
-		jTextView:news methods
+		jTextView: news methods
 				SetShadowLayer
 				SetShaderLinearGradient
 				SetShaderRadialGradient
 				SetShaderSweepGradient
 				SetTextDirection //thanks to  @majid.ebru

-			news event
+			new event
 				OnLayouting

-		jEditText:new method
+		jEditText: new method
 				SetTextDirection //thanks to  @majid.ebru
-				[warning: add android:supportsRtl="true" to the <application> element in manifest file.				]
+				[warning: added android:supportsRtl="true" to the <application> element in manifest file.				]

 			new event
 				OnLayouting